frayzkilla/rct-records/README.md

 # 🎧 Raw Crownz Records

-Welcome to **Raw Crownz Records** — the official website for our hip-hop collective and our beats.
 This project is a full-stack web application built with **React**, **Vite**, **TypeScript**, **NestJS**, and **PostgreSQL**.

-> It's more than code — it's our sound.

 ---